5 Upper Extremity Overuse Injuries in Growing AthletesLeave a Comment

 Remember that these little athletes are still growing.
 They have growth plates that are prone to injury and muscles and tendons that are trying to keep up with their growing bones causing tightness.
 That development can occur even into the twenties for some.
 Most children can respond well to conservative treatment and teaching our youth about reporting pain early is important.
 Sports can be fun, promote good health, provide goals, and build great relationships.

-If you think you have a sports-related injury, see an Athletico Physical Therapist for a complimentary injury screen!
+If you think you have a sports-related injury, see an Athletico Physical Therapist for a free assessment!

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.